Milkweed (novel): Summary

 Milkweed is set in Warsaw, Poland, during World War II.
 The main character, an unnamed boy who acquires multiple names throughout the plot, is introduced to a band of thieves when he meets Uri, a fellow thief who acts as his guardian, and bestows upon him his new name, Misha Pilsudski.
 Peter D. Sieruta noted, “Misha’s early days with Uri are almost carefree”.
 While out stealing with Uri, Misha witnesses German invaders “Jackboots” capture Poland.
 He describes the Jackboots as “magnificent” and later states that he wants to become a Jackboot.
 Shortly after Poland is captured, Uri decides to create a false identity for Misha, “which Misha gratefully adopts to fill the void that is his past”.
 This fabricated background states that Misha is a Gypsy born in Russia to a large and old family.
 His mother was a talented fortune teller, he had “seven brothers and five sisters,” and a beloved “speckled mare” named Greta.
 In this story, bombs and hateful Polish farmers separate Misha’s family until he winds up as an orphan in Warsaw.

 While Misha is smuggling, he ends up in a garden where he meets a girl named Janina.
 Misha describes Janina as a “little girl,” who reveals she is Jewish.
 Janina invites Misha to her seventh birthday party and without knowing what birthday cakes are, Misha panics—thinking that they were trying to “burn down the cake”—and blows out the candles and runs away with the birthday cake.
 With Jackboot control over Warsaw tightening, a curfew is established and “stupid” Misha ends up getting his earlobe shot off from being out past curfew.
-City conditions worsen with low food supplies, people lose their houses including Janina and her family, loss of electricity, and Jews are being harshly prosecuted.
-Eventually all Jewish people in Warsaw including Misha, Janina, and the gang of boys are moved into the ghetto.
-Janina's uncle Shepsel describes their new living conditions as if living in a "closet".
+"As food supplies dwindled, living conditions in the city worsened.
+Many people, including Janina and her family, lost their homes, electricity was cut off, and Jews faced severe persecution.
+Eventually, all Jewish residents of Warsaw, including Misha, Janina, and the group of boys, were forced into the ghetto.
+Janina's uncle Shepsel described their new living conditions as being like living in a 'closet'.".